 #3 Take Collagen-Boosting Supplements

-Collagen-boosting supplements can help support your body’s collagen production and maintain healthy collagen levels.
-The most common supplements include:
+Collagen supplements can help support your body’s collagen production and maintain healthy collagen levels.
+Collagen supplements range from marine collagen, specifically fish collagen, to bovine collagen.
+The most common collagen supplements include:

 - Ingestible collagen powder